kforner/karl.github.io/posts/package-depends-dirty-hack-solution.md

 ---
-title: A dirty hack solution for packages using Depends
+title: A dirty hack for importing packages that use Depends
 author: Karl Forner
 license: GPL (>= 2)
 tags: package namespace imports depends
-summary: A dirty hack solution for packages using Depends
+summary: A dirty hack for importing packages that use Depends
 date: 2013-05-27
 ---

+## Scope

+This article is about R package development.

 ## Motivation

-As stated in the the "Writing R Extensions", the Software for Data Analysis book (aka the R bible), packages should whenever possible use **Imports** instead of **Depends**, to avoid name collision (masking) and ensure trustworthy computations.
+As stated in the the _Writing R Extensions_ manual and the _Software for Data Analysis_ book (aka the R bible), packages should whenever possible use **Imports** instead of **Depends**, to avoid name collision (masking) and ensure trustworthy computations.
 See [this discussion on Stackoverflow](http://stackoverflow.com/questions/8637993/better-explanation-of-when-to-use-imports-depends).